VideoAge International: History

 VideoAge was launched in 1981 by Dom Serafini, when the international television industry was still in its infancy.
 The magazine made its first appearance at VIDCOM, a television trade market in Cannes that was a precursor of MIPCOM.
 Its name was chosen because the time of its launch, 1981, was the age of video.
 Indeed, "video age" soon became The New York Times favorite expression to describe the foreseen 500-channel universe (of the "push" type).

 When VideoAge was introduced, the television sector already had five publications: Variety, The Hollywood Reporter, Broadcasting, Television/Radio Age and, in the U.K., TV World.
 Both TV/Radio Age and TV World went out of business in the late 80s.

 Serafini, a former international editor of TV/Radio Age, created VideoAge with a unique formula: the key companies in the TV business fronted the money in exchange for ad pages.
-Among the first 20 supporting companies were MGM, MIFED, Rusconi Editori, CBN (Pat Robertson), Canale 5 (Silvio Berlusconi), ABC TV stations, Eastman Kodak and Brazil’s Globo TV.
+Among the first 20 supporting companies were MGM, MIFED (Mercato internazionale del film e del documentario), Rusconi Editori, CBN (Pat Robertson), Canale 5 (Silvio Berlusconi), ABC TV stations, Eastman Kodak and Brazil’s Globo TV.

 In early 1983 VideoAge introduced, at NATPE in Las Vegas, the industry’s first trade show daily (subsequently branded as The TV Executive) by using Polaroid pictures for the photo-page.
 This was an era without one-hour photo developing and without easily available fax machines and, in lieu of yet unfamiliar cell phones, bulky walkie-talkies and pagers were used.
 The yellow VideoAge T-shirts were then worn as a way to identify reporters on the trade floor.